 >>Download our free Around the World Airfare Report to learn more about your options

 BootsnAll offers Indie, a multi-country flight finder where you can get immediate pricing on your trip and book online if you find a trip you like.
 It’s fun to play around with, and by plugging in destinations and dates, you can start to get an idea of what your trip will cost from a flight standpoint.
+Another option for multi-stop flights is AirTreks, who have been around for over 25 years and have experts to help you craft the perfect itinerary for you.

 While choosing this option can take away some spontaneity, it’s all about how you use it.
 You can book your entire trip up front with Indie (which would make it more difficult/expensive to change plans on the fly), or you can book it in legs.
 If you just want to buy your first ticket and go like we did, you can do that, too.